ericwq/gskills/docs/cds.md

   - [Update state](conn2.md#update-state)
   - [Get notification](conn2.md#get-notification)

 In the previous article [xDS protocol - LDS/RDS](lds.md), we discussed the xDS resolver and LDS/RDS.
 In this article we will discuss the xDS balancer and CDS/EDS.
+Why gRPC separates the ADS into two phases: LDS and CDS?
 In my guess: RDS returns a group of cluster name based on the domain matched `Route`.
 The matching `path` and other matching criteria can only be performed after we receive a real RPC request.
 It has to postpone the CDS/EDS to that time.

 ## Example Service Config